-&lt;sup>1 See Courtney The Law of Private Companies (2nd ed Butterworths 2002) at 175 and Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 910.
+1 See Courtney The Law of Private Companies (2nd ed Butterworths 2002) at 175 and Charleton, McDermott & Bolger Criminal Law (Butterworths 1999) at 910.

-&lt;sup>2 The Factories Act 1901 and the Companies (Consolidation) Act 1908 both allowed for summary prosecution of companies for offences under those acts.
+2 The Factory and Workshop Act 1901 and the Companies (Consolidation) Act 1908 both allowed for summary prosecution of companies for offences under those acts.

-&lt;sup>3 See Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 2.08 mind'.
+3 See Law Reform Commission Consultation Paper on Corporate Killing (CP 26-2003) at paragraph 2.08.

+mind'.
 More recent Irish legislation has specifically countenanced corporate criminal liability, not only for strict liability or 'regulatory' crimes, but also for crimes requiring a mental element.
-The Criminal Justice (Theft and Fraud Offences) Act 2001, the Competition Act 2002 and the Prevention of Corruption (Amendment) Act 2001 allow for corporate liability for crimes which require proof of a mental element for conviction.
-These later Acts also provide for criminal liability of managers who contributed to the corporate offence.
+The Criminal Justice (Theft and Fraud Offences) Act 2001, the Competition Act 2002 and the Prevention of Corruption (Amendment) Act 20014 allow for corporate liability for crimes which require proof of a mental element for conviction.
+These later Acts also provide for criminal liability of managers who contributed to the corporate offence.5

-1.04 To the Commission's knowledge, there has never been a prosecution of a corporate entity for manslaughter in Ireland.
-Such a prosecution is possible under the current law.
-As corporate entities can be held criminally liable, a corporate body could be charged with gross negligence manslaughter.
-However, the issue has yet to be considered by an Irish Court.
+1.04 To the Commission's knowledge, there has never been a prosecution of a corporate entity for manslaughter in Ireland.6 Such a prosecution is possible under the current law.
+As corporate entities can be held criminally liable,7 a corporate body could be charged with gross negligence manslaughter.8 However, the issue has yet to be considered by an Irish court.

 1.05 While the current law in Ireland does allow for a corporate prosecution for manslaughter, there is great uncertainty as to the precise form of that liability.
 No single method of attributing liability to a corporate entity has been found to be authoritative.
-The test used in England for corporate manslaughter is the identification doctrine.
-This test has been cited with approval in two leading Irish cases.
-An altogether different test
+The test used in England for corporate manslaughter is the identification doctrine.9 This test has been